sheilbronn/Manage-Gluon-MQTT/README.md

 * Reboot the Freifunk node.

 IMPORTANT: This script would be benefit from some refactoring, the code is provided as is.
-(Yes, I know: Large bash scripts tend to get ugly and Lua would have been preferred.... ;) )
+(Yes, I know: Large bash scripts tend to get ugly and Lua would have been much preferred.... ;) )

 ### More Details

-The following 4 main different use cases are supported:
+The following 4 main use cases are supported:

 A. Management of an (untouched) Freifunk node by **remote SSH** commands (public/private key authentication): Command results are returned as **terminal output** (stdout).

 B. Management of an (untouched) Freifunk node by **remote SSH** commands (public/private key authentication): Command results are returned as **MQTT messages**.
 (B and A are handled simultaneously.)

-C. Monitoring by **MQTT messages**: Invoked by an explicit SSH call, init or by cron, this script runs locally on the Freifunk node, returning its output as **MQTT messages**.
+C. Monitoring by **MQTT messages**: Invoked by a crontab entry, an explicit SSH call, or an inittab entry on the Gluon node, this script runs locally on the node and returns output as **MQTT messages**.

-D. Local management as a daemon on the node: This script listens to **MQTT messages** and returns results a MQTT messages, too.
+D. Local management as a daemon on the Gluon node: This script listens to **MQTT messages** and returns results a MQTT messages, too.
 (D does not exclude C, also the script can run as a daemon invoking commands on other, pre-configured Freifunk hosts as in A or B).

 Other aspects:

-* [Home assistant](https://www.home-assistant.io/docs/mqtt/discovery/) and [Homie](https://homieiot.github.io/specification/) auto-discovery for the most important topics.
+* [Home assistant](https://www.home-assistant.io/docs/mqtt/discovery/) and [Homie](https://homieiot.github.io/specification/) auto-discovery for the more important topics.
 * MQTT discovery is tested with the [OpenHAB MQTT binding](https://www.openhab.org/addons/bindings/mqtt/) and [HoDD](https://github.com/rroemhild/hodd)
 * Script should run on [bash](https://de.wikipedia.org/wiki/Bash_(Shell)) as well as [ash](https://en.wikipedia.org/wiki/Almquist_shell) (ash is used in [OpenWrt](https://openwrt.org/) as the default shell).
 However, dash is used to trigger script verification in Visual Studio Code (VSC).
 * If the Freifunk node has very limited memory, e.g. on [4/32 devices](https://openwrt.org/supported_devices/openwrt_on_432_devices), B might be preferred over C or D.
 * In order to install the Mosquitto packages using the install command (see below), the package installation tool [opkg](https://openwrt.org/docs/guide-user/additional-software/opkg) is needed on Freifunk (Gluon) devices. opkg might not be available on [devices with limited memory](https://openwrt.org/supported_devices/openwrt_on_432_devices): Use use case A and B as a workaround.
 * Remote management via a Freifunk "edge" node acting as a SSH proxy to other Freifunk nodes works well, e.g. use the [ProxyJump directive](https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump) in your `.ssh/config`.
 * The script can install itself plus some other prerequisites.
-See below.
+See _install_ command below.

 ### Prerequisites

 Depending on the use case to be supported, some prequisites have to be fulfilled in order for the script to work:

 * Installation of the [Mosquitto](https://mosquitto.org) packages mosquitto_pub and mosquitto_sub.
-They should be in every Linux repository, including OpenWrt, e.g. ``opkg update; opkg install mosquitto-client-nossl`` or ``apt install mosquitto-clients`` on the host on which the script (and therefore the MQTT clients) are to be run.
+They should be in every Linux repository including OpenWrt.
+Install with ``opkg update; opkg install mosquitto-client-nossl`` or ``apt install mosquitto-clients`` on the Gluon or any other host on which the script (and therefore the MQTT clients) are to be run.
 See command ```install´´´ for more details.
-N.B.: Consider protecting the Mosquitto files from deletion during Freifunk/Gluon image updates
+(N.B.: Consider protecting the Mosquitto files from deletion during Freifunk/Gluon image updates)
 * For use case A, B, and C as well as debugging purposes:
   Enable [automatic remote invocation via SSH using public key authentication](https://openwrt.org/docs/guide-user/security/dropbear.public-key.auth)
-* If you want to use the script remotely: Install ash from a package repository (or manually replace ash by bash in the first line), e.g. on a Raspberry: ``apt install ash``.
+* If you want to use the script remotely on any GNU/Linux system: Install ash from a package repository (or manually replace ash by bash in the first line), e.g. on a Raspberry: ``apt install ash``.
 The script is written to be compatible to both ash and bash.
-* This script relies on some version of Gluon or at least OpenWRT/Raspbian/Raspberry Pi OS: It has been tested on [Gluon](https://github.com/freifunk-gluon/gluon) 2019.1.*, 2020.1.* up to 2020.3.* from these communities:
+* This script relies on some version of Gluon or at least OpenWRT/Raspbian/Raspberry Pi OS: It has been tested on [Gluon](https://github.com/freifunk-gluon/gluon) 2019.1.x, 2020.1.x, 2021.1.x, up to 2022.1.* from these communities:
   [Freifunk Munich](https://ffmuc.net), [Freifunk Frankfurt](https://ffm.freifunk.net).

    Please let me know or open a GitHub issue if you have success or problems with other versions or other communities.
-* In case of MQTT connection problems: Ensure that incoming or outgoing MQTT connections are not blocked by a firewall - consider my [mqtt-grep-color](https://github.com/sheilbronn/mqtt-grep-color) to verify and debug your MQTT setup more easily.
+* In case of MQTT connection problems: Ensure that incoming or outgoing MQTT connections are not blocked by a firewall - and consider my [mqtt-grep-color](https://github.com/sheilbronn/mqtt-grep-color) to verify and debug your MQTT setup more easily.
 See command ```install´´´ for more details.
 * Only in use case A and B: To profit from zram in /var/log on Openhabian, consider adding the following line to root's crontab via ``crontab -e``:

   ```crontab